 7. Avail Yourself of the Arts

-Tlaquepaque Arts and Crafts Village has shops, galleries, restaurants and cultural events.
-Founded by art lover Abe Miller, who envisioned a lively creative arts community in the spirit of the Spanish Colonial plazas of Mexico.
+Tlaquepaque Arts and Crafts Village has specialty shops, galleries showcasing the work of local artists, restaurants and cultural events.
+Founded by art lover Abe Miller, who envisioned a lively creative arts community and shopping village in the spirit of the Spanish Colonial plazas of Mexico.
+The traditional Mexican village atmosphere is the perfect place to spend an afternoon hunting for souvenirs.

 Garland’s has authentic, collector quality Native American art: Hopi Kachina dolls, Navajo paintings and rugs, pottery, baskets, and jewelry.